 [StringData] FieldName1=Field data for first field FieldName2=Field data for second field

 This file is accessible to any custom script or application.
-It can be queried by the standard Windows .INI API.
-Additionally, a command line application, called GetPersonality.exe, is provided to allow easier batch file access to the personality settings.
+It is queried by the standard Windows .INI API.
+Also, a command line application, called GetPersonality.exe, is provided to allow easier batch file access to the personality settings.

 A target device’s vDisk name and mode can be retrieved using GetPersonality.exe.
 The following reserve values are included in the [StringData] section of the Personality.ini file: